instructor-ai/instructor/README.md

 tasks = (
     ChatCompletion(name="Acme Inc Email Segmentation", model="gpt-3.5-turbo-0613")
+    | s.Identity(identity="World class state of the art agent") # if no identity is provided, this is the default one
-    | m.ExpertSystem(task="Segment emails into search queries")
+    | s.Task(task="Segment emails into search queries")
+    | s.Style(style="Professional, clear and concise")
+    | s.Guidelines(guidelines=[
+        'You never swear',
+        'You are polite',
+        'You say please and thank you often.'
+    ])
+    | s.Tips(tips=[
+        "When unsure about the correct segmentation, try to think about the task as a whole", "If acronyms are used expand them to their full form", "Use multiple phrases to describe the same thing"] )
     | MultiTask(subtask_class=Search)
     | m.TaggedMessage(
         tag="email",
         content="Can you find the video I sent last week and also the post about dogs", )
-    | m.TipsMessage(
-        tips=[
-            "When unsure about the correct segmentation, try to think about the task as a whole", "If acronyms are used expand them to their full form", "Use multiple phrases to describe the same thing", ]
-    )
     | m.ChainOfThought()
 )
 # Its important that this just builds you request,
 # all these | operators are overloaded and all we do is compile
 # it to the openai kwargs
+# Also note that the System components are combined sequentially
+# so the order matters!
 assert isinstance(tasks, ChatCompletion)
 pprint(tasks.kwargs, indent=3)
 """